 £291.66 x 145% = £422.90 – Minimum rental amount

 While the above example uses the actual interest rate of the product for the rental calculation because some lenders will use a standard variable or predetermined interest rate to stress test (typically between 5.0%-5.5%) which will further affect borrowing.

 There is no best mortgage for a buy-to-let .
 The mortgage you need will be down to your individual circumstances, preferences, and long-term goals.
 Because there are a wide variety of options available and your buy-to-let mortgage expert will be able to advise accordingly once they know your full circumstances.

 Should I have an interest-only or repayment buy-to-let mortgage?

 Most buy-to-let landlords will opt for an interest only mortgage.
 The reason is, you will receive more of the rental income for yourself because the interest only mortgage will be cheaper.

 Secondly, the danger with any interest only mortgage is that you will still be liable for the full balance plus any fees added to the loan when the mortgage term ends.

 If you opt for a repayment mortgage, you will be paying back the interest along with making capital repayments.
 As a result, your monthly mortgage payment will be higher but, you will own the property once the mortgage term ends.

-If a landlord owns multiple buy to let properties, they will have some properties on interest only and some on repayment.
+If a buy-to-let landlord owns multiple buy-to-let properties, they will have some properties on interest only and some on repayment.
 These are known as portfolio landlords and extra care needs to be taken when placing portfolio landlords.
-Some lenders have a limit on the amount of properties that one landlord can have mortgages on.
+Some lenders have a limit on the number of properties that one landlord can have mortgages on.